Empowering people through sexual education, support, and human connections,

 What is Applied Behavior Analysis (ABA)?

 ABA is a data-driven but human approach to creating desired outcomes involving any aspect of human behavior, from coping mechanisms and emotion regulation to human connection and social skills.
 ABA is also effective for physical abilities, such as enhancing one’s finger grip.
 ABA is unique from other branches of psychology in that it is systematic and scientific – progress is measured through observable gains rather than perceived ones.
-All ABA Sessions are in-home and materials are individualized.
+All ABA Sessions are individualized.

-and is often used to treat people with learning or social impairments, but it is not limited to these populations.
+ABA is considered a medical practiceand is often used to treat people with learning or social impairments, but it is not limited to these populations.
 ABA is for anyone looking to learn anything through a methodological and potentially repetitious approach catered specifically to the individual's learning styles and strengths.
 In instances of "problem behaviors", such as sexual aggression or snapping at one's partner daily when coming home from work, a Functional Behavior Assessment (FBA) is often conducted to determine the function of the undesired behavior so a more desirable outcome can be found that meets the same function.
 See more about this in the FBA section further below.

 Is ABA Just for Problem Behaviors?
+Is it Autism Therapy?